 Fall and winter birthdays mean celebrating the milestone indoors.
 The city has a plethora of options for those who want to celebrate outdoors, but it can be tricky to find fun places to celebrate in colder months.
 Many of the museums in Philly offer birthday packages, but museums aren't for everyone.
 Read on for some more unique options for celebrating a kid's birthday party indoors.

 Dance studios and classes come in a variety of styles for all ages.
 Some focus on fun and fitness while others trend toward competition and professional training.
 Many offer classes starting with Mommy & Me for the youngest dancers, and expand their variety as children get older and more skilled.
-Whether the aspiring dancer is into ballet, jazz, tap, modern, or hip hop, this list has something for everyone.
+Whether the aspiring dancer is into ballet, jazz, tap, modern, or hip hop, this list has something for everyone from Center City to the 'burbs.